-Aggregate amounts of employment, self-employment and severance payments, as well as the average employment income obtained from the input dataset are compared to external figures in Table 18.
+Aggregate amounts of employment and self-employment, as well as the average employment income obtained from the input dataset are compared to external figures in Table 18.
 While the average employment income is approximately 10% lower in the dataset compared to external figures, aggregate employment income is higher than the figure reported by the social security agency.
 Albeit every measure has been taken to ensure that the employment income definitions in the two sets of figures are the same, the possibility of a mismatch remains.
 A possible explanation for this pattern might be an underreporting of low incomes to the tax and social insurance authorities, or an oversampling of low-income earners in the dataset.
-This would account both for the lower average and for the higher aggregate employment income is overestimated in 2007 but slightly underestimated in the subsequent years.
-Finally, aggregate severance payments obtained from the input dataset are only about half of those reported in the tax records, for the available years.
-It is possible that due to their lump-sum nature, severance payments are misreported/ underreported in the SILC.
+This would account both for the lower average and for the higher aggregate employment income observed in the input database.
+On the other hand, aggregate self-employment income is underestimated in 2009, and the gap decreases in the subsequent years.

 Table 18.
-Market Income-Aggregate amounts (in Mio SKK)
+Market Income-Aggregate amounts (in Mil.
+EUR)